Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.
 ***

- We have introduced the following data in payton in order to predict the number of available workers in our firm next year.In the present we are 4 workers on the firm, 2 managers, 1 engineer and 1 operator.
+In the present we are 4 workers on the firm, 2 managers, 1 engineer and 1 operator.
+We are planning to hire workers  next year, so we need to predict the number of available workers in different occupations.
+In order to do so we used matrix multiplications.
+We have introduced the following data in payton.
+The matrix calculation is a bit complex, we need to take care of the order we dispose the numbers.

     D = numpy.array([[15,0,0],[0,20,0],[0,0,50]])

     M = numpy.array([[5,2,0],[0,10,0],[5,5,45]])